skellis46/finger-pointing-moon/case-for-support.md

 2. identify and critique any ambiguities/limitations/possibilities in this scholarship
 3. if required propose precise, clear alternatives that speak directly to the epistemic limits and possibilities of body-based practice-research

-_2 and 3.
-The Problems of What Can and Cannot Be Known:_
+_2. The Problems of What Can and Cannot Be Known:_

 4. identify qualities of experience in body-based practice that resist being known, are deeply uncertain, or are unable to be articulated
 5. identify qualities of experience in body-based practice that assist being known, display some quality of certainty, or are able to be articulated

-_4. The Problem of Generalisability:_
+_3. The Problem of Generalisability:_

-6. examine language of epistemic outcomes (or 'findings, failures and undescribables') in body-based practice-research
+6. examine language of epistemic outcomes (or 'findings, failures and indescribables') in body-based practice-research
 7. collate and share this 'language of findings'
-8. systematically develop alternative linguistic possibilities for describing ways of knowing in practice-research
+8. systematically develop alternative linguistic possibilities for describing ways of knowing ('language of findings') in practice-research
+9. generate epistemic principles
+10. epistemic values

 ## Research context

 >You should describe the research context for your project/programme of work.
 Why is it important that these questions or issues are explored?
 What other research is being or has been conducted in this area?
 What contribution will your project make to improving, enhancing, or developing creativity, insights, knowledge or understanding in your chosen area of study?
 To whom will the outcomes of your research be of particular interest?

->Have we somehow conspired to arrange matters so that knowledge is always what we say about something rather than what we show about it? [@biggs_editorial_2002]

 ## Research design and methods